ArnaudDarre/portfolio/_projects/freedom-on-the-internet.md

 order: 10

 title: Freedom on the Internet
-subtitle: A book on Internet Censorship
+subtitle: Make people realise we need to fight for a free web
-body: This book explores how censorship, weather applied automatically by the author, or carried out by countries and organisation affect the web and our daily lives.
+body: This book explores how censorship, whether applied automatically by the author, or carried out by countries and organisation affect the web and our daily lives.
 category: Editorial

 client: Personal project